1. Overview

 2. Eligibility

-HAPs are awarded to domestic students with recent secondary education with a strong performance in the NSW Higher School Certificate Examination (or equivalent) who:
+2.1 HAPs are awarded to domestic students who completed secondary education within the last four years with a strong performance in the NSW Higher School Certificate Examination (or equivalent) who:

 a. are Australian citizens or permanent residents of Australia;